SARS-CoV-2 (COVID-19) PCR

 Symptoms tend to arise around two to five days after a person has been infected but can take up to 14 days to show.
 The virus can be passed onto others before they know they have it – from up to two days before symptoms develop.

 Viruses constantly change through mutation, and new variants of a virus are expected to occur over time.
 Sometimes new variants emerge and disappear.
 Other times, new variants emerge and persist so testing strategy evolves also.
-For the most up to date information, please refer to the COVID-19 Information Portal on Te Whatu Ora PRISM site.

 Department